verdnatura/myt/README.md

 ### Versions

-Versions should be placed inside *versions* folder with the following structure.
+Versions are placed inside *versions* folder with the following structure.
 Don't place your PL/SQL objects here, use the routines folder!

 ```text